painting the poets

 Painting the Poets is a unique project: a collection of painted portraits by Clae Eastgate that celebrates

-the lives and work of some of the UK's finest contemporary poets.
+the lives and work of some of the UK's finest contemporary female poets.

 Clae Eastgate is creating a legacy project documenting an unprecedented time in history where a growing cohort of women are making their voices heard through writing and performing poetry that brings fresh perspectives to contemporary issues and mores.